Kakuryū Rikisaburō: Retirement

 Despite having previously been warned, Kakuryū withdrew from the January 2021 tournament due to lower back issues.
 According to his stablemaster Michinoku, Kakuryū said he would be putting his career on the line at the next tournament, and said he would be working to regain his fitness so that he could resume training as early as possible.
 Having withdrawn from four straight tournaments, Kakuryū initially told reporters that he would compete in March, but withdrew the following week because of a muscle strain in his left leg.
 His stablemaster said that he was not planning to retire.

 Facing a potential of further condemnation by the Yokozuna Deliberation Committee, Kakuryū submitted his resignation to the Japan Sumo Association on March 24, 2021.
 He retired with six Emperor's Cups and a makuuchi record of 645 wins and 394 losses.
 He retained his shikona (wrestler name) upon becoming a sumo elder, which he was entitled to as a former yokozuna to do for a period of five years pending his acquisition of a permanent share.
 Kakuryū spoke to reporters of feeling relieved and freed by his decision to retire.

 Kakuryū's danpatsu-shiki (retirement ceremony) was held on 3 June 2023 at the Ryōgoku Kokugikan.
 Kakuryū performed his final yokozuna dohyō-iri, or ring entering ceremony, with former ōzeki Shōdai and newly-promoted ōzeki Kirishima serving as the tsuyuharai (dew sweeper) and tachimochi (sword bearer), respectively.
 Some 380 people took turns in cutting Kakuryū's ōichōmage, including all three of the other yokozuna from Mongolia: Asashōryū, Harumafuji and Hakuhō.

 After retirement

 On 27 December 2023 the Sumo Association announced that Kakuryū would inherit the Otowayama elder stock, which had been vacated earlier in the year by former maegashira Tenkaihō.
 Additionally, he was given approval to branch off from Michinoku stable and form his own stable, Otowayama stable, with two wrestlers and the Sumo Association's most senior tokoyama going along.
 The stable is located in a three-story building in Sumida, Tokyo that was previously used by the local government before being renovated for use by sumo wrestlers.

 In March 2024, it was announced that he would take on the role of ringside judge starting with the May tournament.
-The following month, his stable hosted both Michinoku stable's head coach and top-ranked wrestler (Ōzeki Kirishima) following the stable's closure.
+The following month, his stable hosted both Michinoku stable's head coach and top-ranked wrestler (ōzeki Kirishima) following the stable's closure.

+In March 2026 his stable saw Kirishima's second promotion to the rank of ōzeki.
+Kakuryū thus became the first stablemaster of Mongolian descent to participate in a promotion ceremony for a member of their stable.